-The All India Law Entrance Test (AILET), conducted by National Law University (NLU) Delhi, is among the most esteemed and competitive law entrance exams in India.
-It serves as a gateway to undergraduate (BA LLB), postgraduate (LLM), and PhD programs in law.
+The All India Law Entrance Test (AILET), conducted by the National Law University (NLU) Delhi, is among the most esteemed and competitive law entrance exams in India.
+It serves as a gateway to undergraduate (BA LLB) and postgraduate (LLM).
 Given the intense competition, a well-organized study plan is essential for AILET aspirants to thoroughly cover the syllabus, manage time efficiently, and build confidence for the exam.
-The AILET study plan for the AILET 2025 preparation has been provided in this article.
+The AILET study plan for the AILET 2026 preparation has been provided in this article.

 Explore colleges based on AILET